top of page

 They should not have to wait for an insurance committee to decide whether a nearby facility in another state is “allowed” to help them.
 They should not be turned away from treatment because two state governments could not coordinate a system built on basic human compassion.

-• It shouldn’t even be a debate.
+This shouldn’t be a heavy lift.
+It shouldn’t be controversial.
+It shouldn’t even be a debate.

 America does not suffer from a lack of treatment beds.
 It suffers from a lack of communication, coordination, and common sense.